Why I canceled my pCloud Account

-In this post, you will find the steps I took to cancel my pCloud account.
-Long story short, I had two accounts, and I wanted to close one of them.
-Convenience is one reason.
-The other is that in spite of a 10 GB account, usable space was only 6.5 GB foe some reason.
-Because of multiple storage accounts, I thought of closing this free one.
-The key before taking this step, however, is to back up your data.
-Read on to learn how I did it.
+In this post, you will learn why I cancelled my pCloud account, and how to cancel pCloud.
+Long story short, I had two accounts, and I wanted to close them one by one. reasons for closing include: -Convenience, and -In spite of a 10 GB account, usable space was only 6.5 GB in one of the accounts. -There is a problem of plenty for storage accounts, and I thought of closing the free ones Read on to learn how I did it.

 My post today brings a different flavor compared to the posts I have written in recent times.
 That is, I am publishing neither a review, nor a benchmark.
 This post also marks the beginning of sorts for a new category I am adding to my blog: Cloud Storage.